gsora/gsora.xyz/content/cv/index.md

 ## Work experience {#work-experience .unnumbered}

+ - **Obol** (2023) --- working on pioneering Distributed Validator technologies.
+Delivered backend solution and hands-on protocol engineering for the Charon distributed validator client software, as well as back-end engineering for soon-to-be announced products.

- - **Ignite (previously Tendermint)** (2021 - 2022) --- working on distributed ledger technologies.
+ - **Ignite (previously Tendermint)** (2021 - 2022) --- worked on distributed ledger technologies.
 Shipped the first iteration of [Emeris](https://emeris.com) backend, and some fixes to the Cosmos SDK, worked on SSI and DIDs.

  - **Commercio.network** (2019 - 2021) --- worked as an independent contractor on Cosmos SDK-based blockchain technologies, shipped the first project's `mainnet` after coordinating a testing/correctness effort lasting multiple months, as well as complimentary REST services.